Tesla Model Y

 Built for success

 Elon Musk believes the Tesla Model Y has the potential to become the most popular car or even the most popular vehicle in the world.
-The first Model Y variants – the Long Range and the Performance – were delivered to our region back in summer 2021 .
-The two are now set to be joined by a more low-key sibling starting from the end of 2022.
-This version will be equipped with a smaller battery, rear-wheel drive instead of four-wheel drive, and – most importantly – a much more attractive price tag.
+The first Model Y variants were delivered to our region back in summer 2021 and in the meantime, the popular EV has become the best-selling car in Belgium.
+Initially, only the Long Range and Performance were available but at the end of 2022 they were joined by an entry-level model.
+This version comes with a smaller battery, rear-wheel drive instead of four-wheel drive, and – most importantly – a much more attractive price tag.
+A fourth version has recently been added to the line-up: the Long Range RWD.

 The Model Y takes the chassis, interior and drivetrain of the Model 3 while imitating the chunky SUV design style of the Model X. Withe extra luggage space and the option to include a third row of seats (allowing for seven occupants in total), this vehicle is a fantastic addition to the mid-range segment.
 Spacious, stylish and efficient.
 This car has it all.